d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 print(fancy_func(1, 2, 3, 4))
 ```

-Python is an interpreted language.
-When evaluating `fancy_func` it performs the operations making up the function's body *in sequence*.
-That is, it will evaluate `e = add(a, b)` and it will store the results as variable `e`, thereby changing the program's state.
+Python is an *interpreted language*.
+When evaluating the above `fancy_func` function it performs the operations making up the function's body *in sequence*.
+That is, it will evaluate `e = add(a, b)` and store the results as variable `e`, thereby changing the program's state.
 The next two statements `f = add(c, d)` and `g = add(e, f)` will be executed similarly, performing additions and storing the results as variables. :numref:`fig_compute_graph` illustrates the flow of data.

 ![Data flow in an imperative program.](../img/computegraph.svg)
 :label:`fig_compute_graph`

 Although imperative programming is convenient, it may be inefficient.
 On one hand, even if the `add` function is repeatedly called throughout `fancy_func`, Python will execute the three function calls individually.
 If these are executed, say, on a GPU (or even on multiple GPUs), the overhead arising from the Python interpreter can become overwhelming.
 Moreover, it will need to save the variable values of `e` and `f` until all the statements in `fancy_func` have been executed.
-This is because we do not know whether the variables `e` and `f` will be used by other parts of the program after the statements `e = add(a, b)` and `f = add(c, d)` have been executed.
+This is because we do not know whether the variables `e` and `f` will be used by other parts of the program after the statements `e = add(a, b)` and `f = add(c, d)` are executed.

 ## Symbolic Programming